 However long the person has been addicted to alcohol, however, there is hope for a full and successful drug-free recovery at Narconon.
 The experience of most recovering addicts at Narconon is that with a real chance of recovery such as Narconon provides, the person will not relapse and continue their previous inclination to drink.
 Upon completion of the rehab program, they very often show no other symptoms that need any medication.

 According to the same reference cited above by NIDA, “Treatment dropout” is one of the major problems encountered by treatment programs; therefore, motivational techniques that can keep patients engaged will also improve outcomes.

 Narconon’s program does exactly that.
-From the start of the program until graduation, each person is fully committed to his successful completion.
-At Narconon a graduate only completes the program when he has certainty that he can live his life without the drug or alcohol crutch he had been using to cope with his problems.
+From the start of the program until graduation, each person is moving toward his successful completion.
+A graduate only completes the program when he has certainty that he can live his life without the drug or alcohol crutch he had been using to cope with his problems.

 In addition to a thorough withdrawal and the deep detox provided through the Narconon New Life Detoxification Program, a Narconon student is trained in many life skills to make sure he has the tools to ensure he has the tools to make smart choices for the future.
-These classes teach, among other things, communication skills, personal integrity, and even a moral code based wholly on common sense.
-By the end of the eight different phases of the Narconon program, the participant truly regains his self-respect, and is prepared to be a productive, happy and drug-free member of society.
+These classes teach, among other things, communication skills, and personal integrity.
+By the end of the Narconon program, the participant truly regains his self-respect and is prepared to be a productive, happy and drug-free member of society.